MHamzaS45/MONTE-CARLO-SIMULATION/README.md

 # Monte Carlo Pricer Engine Simulation

+A personal project done as part of an application of my background knowledge in A Levels Economics and Statistics/Mathematics.

 A small, modular Monte Carlo simulation project for **pricing European options** under a **Geometric Brownian Motion (GBM)** model.
 The repository includes a pricing engine with a 95% confidence interval, a Black–Scholes benchmark for validation, convergence diagnostics, and a finite-difference Delta example.

 ## Scope and capabilities